 This trend is, as of now, not paired with more safeguards around the position of judicial assistants.
 That could be a requirement to ensure an independent and neutral judicial assistant.
 More specifically, formalizing their tasks and increasing (external) transparency regarding the position of the judicial assistant will allow for a public debate regarding the safeguards around the position of judicial assistants.
 This is an important motive for my research.
 A quantitative analysis of the influence of judicial assistants might provide more context and arguments to that debate.

-WELKE 3 PUNTEN GA IK ME BEZIG HOUDEN?

-DSFSDF

 B. Quantitative methods as a research methodology within legal research

-GEEN VAN DE ONDERZOEKEN IS GEBASSEERD OP FEITELIJKE UITSPRAKEN

 Quantitative methods are not ‘one of the family’ in legal research.
 Legal scholars are not – traditionally – educated in empirical research (Noortwijk and De Mulder, 2018).
 Their toolkit contains hermeneutics, hermeneutics and… hermeneutics.

 However, in past years legal scholars have been held more and more accountable for the methods they employ.
 Langbroek, Van den Bos, Thomas, Milo and Van Rossum (2017) elaborate on this: “The necessity to develop legal research methodologies comes to the surface where lawyers try to cooperate with academics from different disciplines.
 It also becomes visible when lawyers try to compete for research funds with academics from disciplines other than law.
 Where, in the social sciences, methods of empirical research are part of everyday academic life, such an ongoing debate is absent in most law schools.”